Adjunct professor jobs in Milwaukee, WI - 255 jobs

 Mount Mary University encourages applications from all qualified candidates and is vitally committed to all aspects of diversity, equity, and inclusion.
 We welcome and encourage applications from qualified candidates and all will receive consideration for employment regardless of race, color, religion, sex, national origin, age, ethnicity, pregnancy, disability, genetic information, or any other groups protected by law.
 Mount Mary seeks to hire and retain personnel who will make a positive contribution to its mission, vision, and values.

-Adjunct Faculty: Finance
+Adjunct Faculty: Oceanography

 Adjunct professor job in Mequon, WI

-Job Duties & Responsibilities
+Job Duties and Responsibilities

-* All other duties as assigned
+* Other duties as assigned

-Knowledge, Skills, & Abilities
+Knowledge, Skills, and Abilities

 * Demonstrates effective leadership, organizational skills, and is a self-starter